IdealisticAI/Documentation/README.md

 > description

 ## Employees
 ##### Each company on BigManage is made up of employees who use it regularly to manage their work.
+Employees may be notified on the last platform they used, depending on the action of another employee.
 ### Adding employees manually
 > description
 ### Adding employees via request